nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Use case ends.

-> **Use case: UC18 - Generate weight graph for selected client**
+> **Use case: UC18 - Add weight**

 **MSS**

-1. User requests to generate weight graph for selected client.
+1. User request to add weight to a client.
-2. FitBook shows selected client's weight graph for 30 days.
+2. FitBook adds weight to the specified client.

    Use case ends.

 **Extensions**

 * 1a.
-User request have missing client index number field.
+The client does not exist in the FitBook.
     * 1a1.
+FitBook shows an error for invalid client.

+      Use case ends.

+* 1b.
+The date specified is not in the correct format.
+    * 1b1.
+FitBook shows an error for invalid date format.

+      Use case ends.

+* 1c.
+The user adds a different weight to the same date and time of an existing weight in the database.
+    * 1c1.
+FitBook shows an error for duplicate weight.

+      Use case ends.

+> **Use case: UC19 - Plot weight history graph**

+**MSS**

+1. User request to plot weight history graph of a client.
+2. FitBook shows weight history graph of the specified client.

+   Use case ends.

+**Extensions**

+* 1a.
+The client does not exist in the FitBook.
-FitBook shows an error for missing client index number.
+    * 1a1.
+FitBook shows an error for invalid client.

       Use case ends.